-After talks of a “unity government” did not come to pass, Israel’s president has chosen who will have the first crack at forming a governmental coalition.
+After talks of a “unity government” (Israel’s new government) did not come to pass, Israel’s president has chosen who will have the first crack at forming a governmental coalition.
 And that person is current Prime Minister Benjamin Netanyahu.
 The Times of Israel’s Raoul Wootliff reports that, given this responsibility, Netanyahu says that “joint leadership” is needed to face the Jewish state’s current challenges:

 Tags: Benjamin Netanyahu Elections Israel politics Raoul Wootliff Reuven Rivlin Times of Israel